Read the pricing guide thoroughly as it covers different gown silhouettes and design detail combinations.

 Standard Alterations Pricing Guide

-The standard alterations set includes: the straps taken up, bodice side seam adjustments*, a 2-4 layer hem, and a bustle.
+The standard set of alterations includes: the straps taken up, bodice side seam adjustments*, a hem, and a bustle.

 Fitted or Fit & Flare Gowns - $650-750